-Saudi Arabia orders its citizens to leave Lebanon
+Saudi Arabia, regional allies caution citizens over Lebanon

 Saudi Arabia and Iran are in the throes of a proxy war.

-"We see this as an act of war," al-Jubeir said.
-"Iran cannot lob missiles at Saudi cities and owns and expect us not to take steps," he added, citing Article 51 of the UN Charter, which states a nation can retaliate in self-defense against an armed attack.
+"We see this as an act of war," Jubeir said.
+"Iran cannot lob missiles at Saudi cities and towns and expect us not to take steps," he added, citing Article 51 of the UN Charter, which states a nation can retaliate in self-defense against an armed attack.

-This is not the first time Saudi Arabia has asked its citizens to leave Lebanon, but in the past has stated that the travel warnings were for the safety of their citizens.
+This is not the first time Saudi Arabia has asked its citizens to leave Lebanon, but in the past it has stated that the travel warnings were for the safety of its citizens.
 Saudi Arabia has not stated why it has issued this order.